 Check at Amazon US | UK | DE

 While this rashguard is fit for virtually anything (bar official IBJJF competition) it is irreplaceable as an “under-the-Gi-rashguard”.
 The focus with this one is on comfort and it comes softer and slimmer than any other on the market.
-Tight fitting, quick drying, moisture wicking, this rashguard is unbelievably durable. it is a Polyester and Spandex blend that is available in over 40 designs!
+Tight-fitting, quick-drying, moisture-wicking, this rashguard is unbelievably durable. it is a Polyester and Spandex blend that is available in over 40 designs!
 They all come with a black or white trunk, and long sleeves featuring sublimated art.
-Sizes available start at small, and end at extra large.
+Sizes available start at small, and end at extra-large.
 It fits extremely tight, maximizing compression.
 Help keep you cool in hot environments and warm in cold ones.
-Read more hidden text

 Check at Amazon US | UK | DE

-Sanibel’s Short Sleeved rashguard comes with IBJJF’s blessing.
-That means it is a ranked rashguard which limits the color options to 6.
+Sanibel’s Short-Sleeved rashguard comes with IBJJF’s blessing.
+That means it is a ranked rashguard that limits the color options to 6.
 Yes, 6 as there’s a red belt option in there again as well.
 That said, the design is a slick one, with the rank color displayed on the sleeves.
 Horizontal sleeve stripes of a different shade help pronounce the color further.
 The material is a special blend that features strategically placed mesh panels.
 This ensures total antimicrobial protection, as well as extending the rashguard’s lifespan.
 The mesh helps ventilate air, aiding in thermoregulation.
 Compression improves blood flow, helped by the special 4-way stretch capabilities.
 Sizes include everything between XS and XXL.
 Provides UV protection on top of it all.
-Read more hidden text

 Ranked Or Not?